 Meals: Breakfast & Dinner

 In two hours you'll reach Agra.
 The driver will meet you at Agra train station.
 On arrival visit Agra Fort, a historical fort, which remained the main residence of the Mughal emperors till 1638.
-After the visiting fort have lunch at a nice restaurant.
+After the visiting fort has lunch at a nice restaurant.
 Then check-in at your hotel & freshen up.
 Later visit the "jewel box" which is often regarded as a draft of the Taj Mahal - The Baby Taj (Tomb of Itmad-ud-Daula).
 In the evening stroll in the local market area - the best place to see shades of India.
-Overnight stay will be at hotel in Agra.
+Overnight stay will be at a hotel in Agra.

 Meals: Breakfast & Lunch